-From rq.
-Gorgeousness, all the way around.
+From Giliell, a stunning shot.
 Click for full size.

 Pollinators are under huge amounts of stress, struggling to survive as habitats are destroyed, systemic pesticides are applied to crops, and climate change throws off once-reliable weather patterns.
 Now, a new bill hopes to give these essential insects and animals a boost.

 The bill, introduced Thursday by Sen. Jeff Merkley (D-OR), would increase funding and improve cooperation among federal agencies that are working on getting pollinator numbers back up.
 If signed into law, the bill would set a goal for the USDA and other agencies of conserving, restoring, or enhancing 3 million acres of forage habitat — i.e. fields of flowering plants and shrubs — a step towards the goal of 7 million acres of pollinator habitat set by the White House in 2014.
 It would also create more financial incentives for farmers to plant bee-friendly plants — including wildflowers, sunflowers, buckwheat, and native grasses — and using natural predators, instead of pesticides, to ward off pests.
 And it would create grant opportunities to fund programs that monitor pollinator health and numbers.

 “It’s easy to forget about the critical role pollinators play in our food systems,” Merkley said in a statement.
 “But if we’re not careful, we will only realize their importance when it’s too late and our agricultural industry has been decimated by their disappearance.
 Let’s take action now instead.”